Joseph Bonanno: In popular culture

 In 2004, Joe's daughter-in-law began putting Joe's personal items up for auction on eBay.
 This continued until 2008.

 In 2006, episode 66 of The Sopranos, "Members Only", Eugene Pontecorvo wants to retire and uses Joe Bonanno as an example of a retired mob member.
 Also in episode 76, "Cold Stones", Tony mentions that "Joe Bananas" went to war against Carlo Gambino for seven years.

 In 2009, Joe's cousin, Thomas Bonanno, participated as a Mafia expert in the filming of Deadliest Warrior: "Mafia vs. Yakuza", demonstrating his skills and marksmanship with a Thompson submachine gun as well as talking about "true" Sicilian Mafia philosophy and culture.

 In 2014, "Eldorado", the series finale of Boardwalk Empire, Joe Bonanno, played by Amadeo Fusca, has a non-speaking cameo role.
 He is seen sitting at the table as Lucky Luciano gathers the country's most powerful crime bosses and forms The Commission.

 He is portrayed by Chazz Palminteri in the 2019 TV series Godfather of Harlem.

-In the 2019 film The Irishman, Frank Sheeran (played by Robert De Niro), compares Bonanno's "kidnapping", in a telephone conversation with the wife of Jimmy Hoffa, to her husband's disappearance.
+In the 2019 film The Irishman, Frank Sheeran (played by Robert De Niro) compares Bonanno's "kidnapping", in a telephone conversation with the wife of Jimmy Hoffa, to her husband's disappearance.

 He is portrayed by Sal Landi on the 2022 TV series The Offer.

+He is portrayed by Louis Mustillo in the 2025 film The Alto Knights.